Leica C-LUX vs Nikon P900

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Leica C-LUX and Nikon Coolpix P900 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 The C-LUX is a recent model that features in the current product line-up of Leica.
-In contrast, the P900 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the P900 was succeeded by the Nikon P1000.
+In contrast, the P900 has been discontinued (but can be found pre-owned on ebay).
+As a replacement in the same line of cameras, the P900 was succeeded by the Nikon P950.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Leica and Nikon websites.

 So how do things add up?
 Which of the two cameras – the Leica C-LUX or the Nikon P900 – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.